Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Summary and Conclusions

-\acknowledgments The authors are grateful to Vladim\'{\i}r Karas for his valuable discussions that contributed to the course of this work.
+\acknowledgments The authors are grateful to Vladim\'{\i}r Karas for his worthwhile support in the initial stage of this work, and Avery E. Broderick for invaluable comments and discussions.
 S.F. acknowledges the University of Waterloo, Natural Sciences and Engineering Research Council of Canada, of the Government of Canada through the Department of Innovation, Science and Economic Development and the Province of Ontario through the Ministry of Colleges and Universities at Perimeter Institute, and ZARM institute in Germany.
 E.H. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy-EXC-2123 QuantumFrontiers-390837967.